-6.1 SDI-12 Data Parameters The 6712 can accept up to 16 parameters from up to ten sensors with SDI-12 addresses from 0 - 9 (refer to chart in Figure 6-1).
+6.2 SDI-12 Data Parameters

+The 6712 Sampler can accept up to 16 parameters from up to ten sensors with SDI-12 addresses from 0 - 9 (refer to Table 6-1).
 This data can be used in different ways.
-Data can be logged at user selectable time intervals for later download and processing by Teledyne Isco's Flowlink[TM] program.
+Data can be logged at user selectable time intervals for later download and processing by Teledyne Isco's Flowlink® program.
 You can set up sampling programs that will be enabled to run only if conditions based on parameters monitored by the connected SDI-12 devices are met.
 The sampler can also be programmed to take samples each time certain parameter limits are exceeded.

-The data parameters used by the sensing device (sonde) and recording device (sampler) must match.
+The data parameters used by the sonde and sampler must match.
 Otherwise, the equipment could record the data values for one parameter as another's, such as reporting a pH value as being temperature.

-Certain vendors' sondes (such as Hydrolab and YSI) have enhanced commands that facilitate "plug and play" setup.
-These Isco Ready sondes can tell the 6712 what values they have, their order, and units of measure.

-Other SDI-12 compatible sondes can be used, but require manual setup to identify proper data types for each data value reported.
+Some sondes, such as the AQ700, have "plug and play" setup.
+Known as "Isco Ready," these sondes can tell the sampler what values they have, their order, and units of measure.
+Other SDI-12 compatible sondes can still be used, but require manual setup to identify proper data types for each data value reported.

-This section shows you how to set up both Isco Ready and other SDI-12 sondes for use with the 6712FR.
+This section shows you how to set up both Isco Ready and other SDI-12 sondes for use with the 6712.